match-ROS/match_additive_manufacturing/ur_trajectory_follower/README.md

 # UR Trajectory Follower

-This ROS package allows a UR robot to follow a given path.
-The package is designed to be flexible and easy to use, with launch files and Python scripts to be generated in the future.
+This ROS package allows the UR robot to follow a given path to print while driving.
+For this, the movement of the mobile platform has to be taken into account.

-## Features
-- Follow a predefined path with a UR robot
-- Easy integration with other ROS packages

 ## Installation
 Clone this repository into your catkin workspace and build the package: